 The electronic cigarette, or e-cigarette, is sold with cartridges of nicotine and flavorings.
 Several brands and varieties of the e-cigarette are now sold in the United States.
 The e-cigarette is usually sold as a way for a smoker to get nicotine in places where smoking is not allowed, but some have sold it as a way to quit smoking.
 The cartridges are sold as having different doses of nicotine, from high doses to no nicotine at all.

-The e-cigarette has no published clinical trials that suggest it might work as a way to help smokers quit.
-No clinical trials have been submitted to the FDA.
 As of late 2011, the courts determined that the FDA could regulate e-cigarettes like they do other tobacco products, under the Tobacco Control Act.
 But if e-cigarettes are marketed for therapeutic purposes (such as quitting smoking), they would be regulated as drugs and/or devices.